Home

 .wit

-file) must export an interface.
-(Do not export functions directly, only interfaces.)
+file) must export an interface and/or one or more functions through which a consumer can call it.
 See the language support guide for how to implement an export. -

 Build your library component to a